 Are First Aid Kits Expensive?

-The Swiss Safe 2-in-1 First Aid Kit is well worth the small amount it costs.
+The Johnson & Johnson All-Purpose First Aid Kit is well worth the small amount it costs.
 Your total investment will be less than the pay from an average babysitting job, and the benefits of owning one can last for years.